menacit/virt_base_course/11-qubes_demo.md

 <!--
 - Choose a name and a border color for the Qube: a qube per customer and/or project is a good thing

-- We can also which template to use for the VM, Qubes OS comes with Debian and Fedora, Kali Linux (https://www.kali.org/) can be installed as well (a good choice for penetration testers) -->
+- We can also select which template to use for the VM, Qubes OS comes with Debian and Fedora, Kali Linux (https://www.kali.org/) can be installed as well (a good choice for penetration testers) -->

 ---